 - $11.7 million for behavioral health facilities testing

 In contrast, the House plan appropriates only $350 million for water and wastewater projects, $312 million too put additional dollars into the unemployment trust fund, which has the effect of lowering business taxes, and $14.7 million for COVID-19 testing in behavioral health facilities.
 Separately House appropriations leadership has filed HB 315 which would spend an additional $300 million on broadband.

 Budget leaves large rainy day fund

 Kentucky goes into this budget with a rainy day fund of $1.5 billion, or 12.4% of annual spending — a larger amount than the state has had in the fund since it was created.
 The governor’s budget adds $250 million to that amount to bring it to $1.76 billion.
 At 12% of the state budget, that far exceeds the 5% goal set in statute and is an aggressive amount to begin preparing for the next recession this far in advance.
-In contrast, the House budget leaves approximately $3.2 billion left unspent despite the state’s many needs.
-Additional dollars are not appropriated to the rainy day fund by the House, so it is not clear what is the intended use of these funds.
-At 23% of the budget, the House leaves far more money on the table than the state needs to prepare for the next recession, and sidelining too much money will make our recovery from the pandemic less robust than it can and should be.
+In contrast, the House budget leaves approximately $2.6 billion unspent despite the state’s many needs.
+That includes $1.5 million in the rainy day fund and an additional $1.1 million in unappropriated dollars.
+At 18% of the budget, the House leaves far more money on the table than the state needs to prepare for the next recession, and sidelining too much money will make our recovery from the pandemic less robust than it can and should be.

 Updated January 24, 2022 to include House Committee Substitute.